mattrglobal/oidc-client-bound-assertions-spec/OpenId Connect - Client Bound Identity Assertion.md

 Support for the `request` parameter is MANDATORY for client bound identity assertions.

-To bind the Credential claims to the subject making the request, the Request Object must be signed by the Client using a subject identifier and a URI referencing the subject keys included in the `iss` value.
+To bind the Credential claims to the Client making the request, the Request Object must be signed by the Client using a subject identifier and a URI referencing the subject keys included in the `iss` value.

-Unsigned plaintext Request Objects, containing `none` in the `alg` value of the JOSE header will be rejected by the OP.
+Unsigned plaintext Request Objects, containing `none` in the `alg` value of the JOSE header MUST not be supported.

-If the Request Object signing validation fails or is missing, the OP will respond to the request with the Error Response parameter, [section 3.1.2.6.](https://openid.net/specs/openid-connect-core-1_0.html#AuthError) with Error code: `invalid_request_object`.
+If the Request Object signing validation fails or is missing, the OpenID Connect Provider MUST respond to the request with the Error Response parameter, [section 3.1.2.6.](https://openid.net/specs/openid-connect-core-1_0.html#AuthError) with Error code: `invalid_request_object`.

 A credentials claim is added to the Request Object containing desired claim values, or a reference to them, to be included in the resulting Credential.